-In accordance with law, individuals with disabilities, including students, employees, and visitors, may be accompanied by service animals in The Classical Academy (TCA) facilities and vehicles, on TCA's grounds and at TCA functions.
+In accordance with law, individuals with disabilities, including students, employees, and visitors, may be accompanied by service animals in The Classical Academy (TCA) facilities and vehicles, on TCA's grounds, and at TCA functions.
 A student with a disability or employee with a disability may submit a request to be accompanied by a service animal to school or work.
-However, there is no automatic right to be accompanied by a service animal in any TCA facility or vehicle, on TCA grounds or at TCA functions.
-For further information, consult ASD20 Policy EJ and Policy EJ-R.
+However, there is no automatic right to be accompanied by a service animal in any TCA facility or vehicle, on TCA grounds, or at TCA functions.
+For further information, consult ASD20 Policies EJ and EJ-R on the ASD20 website.